Calm Inflammation with an Anti-inflammatory Diet

 Enjoy an anti-inflammatory diet

-● Include foods rich polyphenols, including colorful plants such as berries, cherries, plums, red grapes, avocados, onions, carrots, beets, turmeric, green tea, and dark green leafy vegetables like spinach and kale
+● Polyphenol-rich foods, including colorful plants such as berries, cherries, plums, red grapes, avocados, onions, carrots, beets, turmeric, green tea, and dark green leafy vegetables like spinach and kale

-● Omega-3 fats like salmon, trout, mackerel, soy, walnuts, and flax
+● Omega-3 fats like salmon, trout, mackerel, soy, walnuts, hemp seed, chia seeds and flax

 ● High fiber foods (whole grains, vegetables, fruits, legumes) encourage friendly gut microbes to help reduce inflammation

-● Avoid charring foods when cooking at high temperatures, these compounds produce advanced glycation end products (AGEs) and lead to cellular damage and degeneration..
+● Avoid charred foods when cooking at high temperatures, these compounds produce advanced glycation end products (AGEs) and lead to cellular damage and degeneration..

 ● Limit inflammatory foods such as red and processed meats (lunch meats, hot dogs, hamburgers), fried foods (fries), unhealthy fats (shortening, lard), sugary foods and drinks (sodas, candy, sports drinks), refined carbohydrates (white bread, cookies, pie), and ultra-processed foods (mixes, convenience foods, and dehydrated soups)